FREQUENTLY ASKED QUESTIONS

 What is included in the visual exam?

-A functional vision exam generally takes 60 – 90 minutes and includes a series of tests based on a patient’s individual needs.
+A functional vision exam generally takes 2 to 3 hours and includes a series of tests based on a patient’s individual needs.
 We’ll first review the patient’s health history, particularly in regard to the eyes.
 The functional vision examination is then performed, and covers skills such as fixation, tracking, accommodation, and eye teaming.